mudita/MuditaOS/pure_changelog.md

 * Fixed returning to call screen from message template
 * Fixed displaying wrong information on screen after rejecting call with SMS template
 * Fixed lack of contact search list update when returning to list after contact edition
+* Fixed access to contacts when onboarding is in progress

 ## [1.6.0 2023-02-27]